-- 1. Read "Installation Guidelines" on page 28 to ensure that you work safely. - 2.
-Carefully lay the compute node on a flat, static-protective surface, orienting the compute node with the bezel pointing toward you. - 3.
-Remove the compute node cover (see "Remove the compute node cover" on page 32 for instructions).
+- 2. Carefully lay the compute node on a flat, static-protective surface, orienting the compute node with the bezel pointing toward you. - 3.
+Remove the compute node cover (see "Remove the top cover" on page 36).

 To remove the air baffle, complete the following steps: